rsyslog/rsyslog/source/configuration/modules/imudp.rst

 .. function::  ipfreebind <number>

+   *Available since: 8.18.0*

-   *Default: 2 (IPFREEBIND_ENABLED_WITH_LOG)*
+   *Default: 2*

-   Manages the IP_FREEBIND option on the UDP socket, which allows binding it to an IP address that is nonlocal or not (yet) associated to a network interface.
+   Manages the IP_FREEBIND option on the UDP socket, which allows binding it to an IP address that is nonlocal or not (yet) associated to any network interface.

-   The parameter accepts the following numbers:
+   The parameter accepts the following values:

-   -  0 (IPFREEBIND_DISABLED) - does not enable the IP_FREEBIND option on the
+   -  0 - does not enable the IP_FREEBIND option on the
       UDP socket.
-If the *bind()* call fails because of the *EADDRNOTAVAIL* error, the socket initialization fails.
+If the *bind()* call fails because of *EADDRNOTAVAIL* error, socket initialization fails.

-   -  1 (IPFREEBIND_ENABLED_NO_LOG) - silently enables the IP_FREEBIND socket
+   -  1 - silently enables the IP_FREEBIND socket
       option if it is required to successfully bind the socket to a nonlocal address.

-   -  2 (IPFREEBIND_ENABLED_WITH_LOG) - enables the IP_FREEBIND socket option and
+   -  2 - enables the IP_FREEBIND socket option and
       warns when it is used to successfully bind the socket to a nonlocal address.

 .. function::  Device <device>